onqtam/headjack/docs/why/COMPLETED_CHAPTERS.md

 OMEGA POINT STUFF BY BOBBY AZARIAN GOES HERE

+"love and truth are the two primary manifestations of divinity in which we can partake and that in partaking in them we become truer manifestations of the divine" - robert wright, the evolution of god

 we can create the god that binds us all in the most productive, positive and functional way

 Memes all the way down - what is the root meme?
 We need to surface truth to the best of our abilities and crowd-source morality.
 We shake hands when we meet - that's culture.
 How do we fix the rest of culture?